ChechuJA/OCITest/Descargables/Terraform/terraform-questions.md

 > The terraform validate command validates the syntax and arguments of the Terraform configuration files.
 Reference https://www.terraform.io/docs/cli/code/index.html

 #### Q30.
 You have used Terraform to create an ephemeral development environment in the cloud and are now ready to destroy all the infrastructure described by your Terraform configuration.
 To be safe, you would like to first see all the infrastructure that will be deleted by Terraform.

-- [x] A. Which command should you use to show all of the resources that will be deleted?
+Which command should you use to show all of the resources that will be deleted?
 (Choose two.)

-- [ ] B. Run terraform plan -destroy.
+- [ ] A. Run terraform plan -destroy.
-- [ ] C. This is not possible.
+- [ ] B. This is not possible.
 You can only show resources that will be created.
-- [x] D. Run terraform state rm *.
+- [x] C. Run terraform state rm *.
-- [ ] E. Run terraform destroy and it will first output all the resources that will be deleted before prompting for approval.
+- [ ] D. Run terraform destroy and it will first output all the resources that will be deleted before prompting for approval.

 > Reference https://www.terraform.io/docs/cli/commands/state/rm.htm